devalot/git/content/history/mistakes.md

 ### The Process of Amending a Commit ###

   #.
-Add any missing files to the staging area
+Add any missing files to the index

   #.
 Run `git commit --amend`